MileHacker Logo

 • Uber and Lyft are available and popular in Lafayette and some surrounding larger areas.

-• Coverage might be less consistent in smaller towns or very rural areas, especially late at night.
+• Coverage might be less consistent in small communities or very rural areas, notably in the late evening.

-• Always confirm the driver's name, car make/model, and license plate match the app.
+• Always verify the driver's name, car make/model, and license plate match the app.

 Rental Options: Freedom to Explore